Release date: May 31st 2018

 Paperback ISBN: 978-1-9998053-0-2

-Nominated for the People's Book Prize 2018
+Finalist for the People's Book Prize 2018

 ABOUT: In the Fast Lane is a story for those if us trying - sometimes failing - to keep all the juggling balls in the air!
 A complex web of family relationships and life challenges is vividly weaved by Octogenarian author Lotte Moore, who exposes the craziness and triviality of life 'in the fast lane.'
 Marriage breakdowns and corruption, catastrophe and chaos, romance and relationships, this is an emotional, moving portrait of the ups and downs of family life, and poses the question - can we ever be truly happy living in the fast lane?